Libellula forensis

 Identification

-The eight-spotted skimmer can be distinguished from similar Libellula by the presence of eight distinct dark spots on the —two on each of the four wings.
+The eight-spotted skimmer can be distinguished from similar Libellula by the presence of eight distinct dark spots on the wings—two on each of the four wings.
 Males develop (whitish) with age.
 It differs from the twelve-spotted skimmer (Libellula pulchella) by having fewer wing spots, and from the widow skimmer (Libellula luctuosa) by wing pattern and abdominal coloration.

 Images